SteveWhiteCopywrites/Sports_Copywriting/README.md

-# Sports Journalism
+# Sports Journalism & Copywriting
-Examples of sports journalism including interviews and editorial work produced for the Cardiff 7s Festival programme.
+Examples of sports journalism including interviews and editorial work produced for the Cardiff 7s Festival programme, and ghostwriting for elite athlete career pathway specialists, Athlete Career Transtion.

-The publication accompanied the annual Cardiff 7s rugby festival and featured player interviews, feature writing and commentary on the culture of the rugby sevens game.

 ## Cardiff 7s Festival Programme
 I served as co-editor and contributor to the official Cardiff 7s Festival programme, producing editorial content and interviews profiling players and personalities involved in the tournament.

 The publication accompanied the annual rugby sevens festival held in Cardiff and featured event coverage, player profiles and tournament commentary.

 ## Interview: Gareth Thomas
 Interview with former Wales international rugby player Gareth Thomas for the Cardiff 7s Festival programme.